 While many properties may only require basic modernisation such as decorating, or fitting a new bathroom or kitchen, some do require considerably more substantial work to bring them up to a lettable or sellable standard.
 This can include sorting damp issues, re-wiring the electrics or even structural work.

 The key to auction purchasing is to Do.
 Your.
 Research.
 While all of the above is possible to overcome if you have the right skill sets, connections and funds to complete the work, for a novice developer, you may not wish to take on substantial problems such as structural issues or damp.
 However, there are several steps that you can take to reduce these risks.

 Before you attend the auction, you need to review the properties on offer and create a shortlist of those that you are interested in.
 Once you have your shortlist you need to do your research on each property, including reading the legal pack and viewing the property.
-You should undertake tasks which will incur costs, such as surveying costs and legal searches before purchasing, rather than finding yourself liable for a likely larger bill when something comes up as a surprise after you’ve purchased it.
+You should undertake tasks that will incur costs, such as surveying costs and legal searches before purchasing, rather than finding yourself liable for a likely larger bill when something comes up as a surprise after you’ve purchased it.

 How does auction finance work?

 Auction finance is provided by bridging lenders, who are better equipped to complete within the 4-6 weeks that auction houses usually require.
 Bridging finance is a short-term loan with interest charged monthly, which you would repay either when the property is sold or moved onto a buy to let mortgage.

 When you apply for a bridging loan, the lender will want to know your “exit” strategy at the point of application.
 So, it’s best to decide what your exit plan is ahead of time.

 If you plan to keep the property as a buy to let investment, you will need a Decision in Principle (DIP) for a buy to let mortgage, before applying for your bridging loan.
 The DIP will be based on the predicted end value of the property after works have been carried out and will satisfy the bridging lender's requirement for an ‘exit’ plan.